realmagicgreen/magicgreen11ty/src/articles/2018-08-01-the-ocean-cleanup.md

 Ocean currents concentrate plastic in five areas in the world: the subtropical gyres, also known as the world’s "ocean garbage patches".
 Once in these patches, the plastic will not go away by itself.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Ocean currents concentrate plastic in five areas' %}
+{% include 'partials/image.html', name: 'name', caption: 'Ocean currents concentrate plastic in five areas' %}